 The Senior Nutrition Program invites Davidson County residents who are age 60+ — as well as their spouses — to join congregate meals.
 Also, people with disabilities who are under age 60, but reside in a senior high-rise development where congregate meals are served, are welcome to attend.

 Home-delivered meals are provided for Davidson County residents who are age 60+, and are confined to their home and unable to prepare their own meals or receive meals from nearby friends and family.
 To receive home-delivered meal services, seniors must have a referral from a health care professional.

 MSS served more than 800 seniors over 8800 meals in March 2018!

-Congregate Meals are hot meals provided to qualified individuals daily in 15 congregate group settings, residential and community centers throughout Davidson County.
+Congregate Meals are meals provided to qualified individuals daily in congregate Meal or group settings, residential and community centers throughout Davidson County.
 Based on client needs, homebound meal clients may receive up to 5 hot or frozen meals for the week.
-See Older Americans Act (OAA) and Tennessee Commission on Aging and Disability Program and Policy Manual (Chapter Seven) for additional information.
+See Older Americans Act (OAA) and Tennessee Commission on Aging and Disability for additional information.